Liinkiing/next-ts-graphql-apollo-starter/README.md

 ## GraphQL support

-The starter comes by default with Apollo (not the **v3@beta** version, because it was not working with SSR).
+The starter comes by default with Apollo@3.
 All Apollo related code and config is located under `~/apollo` folder.
 It contains the **HOC** `withApollo` and the client.
 It uses environment variables to define the API endpoint, so you have to copy/paste the `.env.sample` file and rename it to `.env` (not committed).
 The variable name is `NEXT_PUBLIC_GRAPHQL_API`